aazaff/teachPaleobiology/CourseDocuments/paleobiologySyllabus.md

 #### TEXTBOOK

-Several textbooks have been put on reserve in the geology library.
+Several textbooks have been put on reserve in the [Geology Library](http://geoscience.wisc.edu/library/index.html).
 Although the course listing recommends Principles of Paleontology by Foote and Miller, it is an optional purchase.
-Several supplemental texts are also on reserve in the [Geology Library](http://geoscience.wisc.edu/library/index.html)

 #### LAB ATTENDANCE